 When a patient needs a full mouth rehabilitation, dental specialists such as an orthodontist or oral surgeon are often part of the team.
 One of the advantages of working with Dr. Markham is that, in addition to her training and experience, she is in practice with her husband, Dr. David Markham, who is a board-certified orthodontist.
-And because Drs.
-Markham are in the same office, patients will benefit from coordinating their treatment more easily and efficiently.
+And because of Drs.
+Markham is in the same office, patients will benefit from coordinating their treatment more easily and efficiently.

 More about Full Mouth Rehabilitation

 It is important to note that worn dentition is not the only condition that can be treated with full mouth rehabilitation.
-This treatment can be used to address a number of dental concerns, and can include any combination of:
+This treatment can be used to address a number of dental concerns and can include any combination of:

-- Restorative Procedures: Fillings, crowns, bridges, inlays, and onlays can be used to repair decayed or damaged teeth.
+- Restorative Procedures: Fillings, crowns, bridges, inlays, and Onlays can be used to repair decayed or damaged teeth.

 - Dental Implants: Replacing missing teeth with dental implants provides a long-lasting solution.

 - TMJ Treatment: If problems with the jaw joints are affecting your bite or oral health, we can provide specialized treatment, such as a custom mouth guard, to address this issue.

 - Bruxism Treatment: Teeth grinding is the primary contributing factor to the worn dentition.
 If you suffer from bruxism, we can restore your bite and protect it from further damage with a custom mouth guard.

 - Cosmetic Procedures: Full mouth rehabilitation is restorative in nature, but it can also include cosmetic treatments, such as porcelain veneers, dental bonding, and teeth whitening.